 Ray tracing

-Ray tracing, as all deterministic methods, is targeted at describing the channel for a specific propagation environment between a transmitter and a receiver.
+As all deterministic methods, ray tracing is targeted at describing the channel for a specific propagation environment between a transmitter and a receiver.
 In more detail, ray tracing is based on ray optics, which solves the Maxwell’s equations in the high frequency regime.

 Thus, the ray tracing method is a general propagation model that provides estimates of both large- and small-scale parameters (e.g. path loss, angle of arrival/departure, multi-path fading and time delays).

 Unlike statistical models, ray tracing does not provide simple formulas for the calculation of the channel gain.
 It is a computer program based on a numerical method to solve Maxwell’s equations.
-Ray tracing can provide very accurate predictions, but is also computationally intensive, and thus not suitable for very large scenarios.
+Ray tracing can provide very accurate predictions, but it is also computationally intensive, and thus not suitable for very large scenarios.

-The accuracy of the predictions also depends on the quality of the description of the scenario (e.g., terrain, buildings, vegetation) and the properties of the materials in it (e.g. conductivity, permittivity, refractivity).
+The accuracy of the predictions also depends on the quality of the description of the scenario (e.g. terrain, buildings and vegetation) and the properties of the materials in it (e.g. conductivity, permittivity and refractivity).

 A ray tracing prediction is inaccurate if not adequately calibrated.
-Thus, real measurements are always needed to calibrate the ray tracer and optimize its performance in the particular scenario of study.
+Thus, real measurements are always needed to calibrate the ray tracer and optimise its performance in the particular scenario of study.

 Overall, ray tracing can provide very accurate predictions for specific small scenarios, if an accurate data base describing is available, and if the tool is properly calibrated.
 Its computational complexity makes it prohibitive to study many scenarios.